tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Jul 26 2007

-Clark Howe (a 41-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Clark Howe (a 41-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Clark Howe sometimes preached his views to theists, but still felt afraid.
 Clark Howe meditated to relieve stress and to calm his nerves.
 As Clark Howe entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Clark Howe used scientific information to make the claim that the universe is controlled by a magical force called 'Karma'.
 Clark Howe argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.
 Clark Howe denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Karma created humans.
 Clark Howe attempted to explain how the afterlife worked, but the religious people could not understand his metaphysical terminology.